wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 You'll now have your baseline configuration set in the file specified (`phpstan.neon`), which saves a detailed overview of errors per file.

-Now we want PHPStan to prevent commits to your repository *before* they can be pushed up to your source.
+Now you will want PHPStan to prevent commits to your repository *before* they can be pushed up to your source.
 For this, we use Git hooks.

 * Git hooks